Either your ex wants to mediate

 Complete our online form now to get things started

-Each confidential individual meeting costs £120 per person.
-For a combined meeting it’s £100 each.
-There is no VAT and there are no hidden extras.
+Each confidential individual meeting costs £130 including VAT per person.
+There are no hidden extras.
 These prices include not just your meeting with us, but our preparation and writing to the person you want to mediate with, as well as phoning them if needed.

 What happens afterwards